dripstaltd/road-to-full-stack/README.md

 ## 🥅 Goals

+1. Deside whether or not a bootcamp is what i need.
-1. Complete all refreshers before boot camp starts.
+2. Complete all refreshers before boot camp starts.
+3. Become familiar with all course topics before I attend.
-2. Build a full-stack project using the skills learned.
+4. Build a full-stack project using the skills learned.
-3. Secure a full-stack developer role after the boot camp.
+5. Secure a full-stack developer role after the boot camp.

 ---